Why Tesla Paint Fails in Canadian Winters (And How to Stop It)

 If you own a Model 3 or Model Y in Calgary, you've probably noticed it: the dreaded "white speckles" on your bumper after one winter drive.
 Tesla paint is notoriously soft, and Calgary roads are notoriously harsh.
+(Hauling a family instead of a Tesla?
+The same soft-paint pattern shows up on Hyundai and Kia 3-rows — our PPF guide for the Hyundai Palisade and Kia Telluride is the equivalent playbook for those owners.)

 The Aerodynamic Disadvantage in Calgary